quota-plugin¶

 The percent sign (

-to avoid variable expansion.You can define multiple quota rules by appending an increasing number to the setting label.
+%) needs to be written as%%to avoid variable expansion.You can define multiple quota rules by appending an increasing number to the setting label.

 See also